Kotaimen/maps-RenderList/README.md

 # RenderList

-Generate stonemason render list for various map projects.
+Tile render list for various map projects.

-Because calculating a complex render area's intersection with the tile grid is `very` slow (using ``GDAL``), trade performance for speed by render the area on a black background and counting pixels with ``numpy``.
+Brute-force rendering and bitmap is used, requires about 40GB memory.
+Please note shapefile data is not included.